 When it comes to photography, natural light is always the best light.
 It’s free, and it’s available any time of day.
 The trouble is, not all natural light is created equal.
 You have to know how to work with the different types of natural light in order to get the best results.
 In this article, we will show you 12 different tips for working with natural light, along with some amazing natural light examples you can use.

-12. Use Direct Light to Create Powerful Images
+12. Natural Light Examples: How to Use Direct Light to Create Powerful Images

 Direct light exists in different versions.
 It depends on whether you shoot outside or inside.
 It’s usually harsh and hits your subject.
 This light is great for emphasising textures and creating dramatic shadows.